scimma/scimma-admin/doc/local_dev_without_docker.md

 ## Accessing the web interface

-Once you have the application running, you should be able to view its inteface by opening http://127.0.0.1:8000/hopauth in your web browser.
+Once you have the application running, you should be able to view its interface by opening http://127.0.0.1:8000/hopauth in your web browser.
 About the only thing you should see will be the 'Login' link.
 If this shows up everything is working, but there is one more key step to do before logging in.

 In order to test out being different users, for example an admin user or a regular user, it's useful to replace the data scimma-admin would normally fetch from COmanage via CILogon with data of your own choosing.